Blue Monday: How to Make a Color-Changing Butterfly Pea Flower Drink

 The Magic of Butterfly Pea Flower Drinks

-What makes this drink so visually captivating is the butterfly pea flower ice.
-Butterfly pea flowers contain anthocyanins, natural pigments that react to changes in pH.
-When combined with acidic ingredients like lime juice, the blue ice cubes slowly dissolve and transform the drink into shades of purple and pink.
-This creates a mesmerizing effect that is always well-received by guests, turning a simple refreshment into an interactive experience.
+What makes the Blue Monday so visually captivating is the butterfly pea flower ice.
+These natural flowers contain anthocyanins, natural pigments that react dramatically to changes in pH.
+When the blue ice cubes slowly dissolve and mix with acidic ingredients like lime juice, the cocktail instantly transforms into brilliant shades of purple and pink.
+This creates a mesmerizing, interactive drinking experience that is always well-received by guests.

-Blue Monday: A Nonalcoholic Butterfly Pea Flower Drink
+Blue Monday: The Butterfly Pea Flower Cocktail Recipe

 - 4-6 Butterfly pea flower ice cubes (recipe below)